apache/apisix/docs/en/latest/plugins/ai-content-moderation.md

 **_This plugin must be used in routes that proxy requests to LLMs only._**

+**_As of now only the AWS Comprehend service is supported for content moderation, PRs for introducing support for other service providers are welcome._**

 ## Plugin Attributes

 | **Field**                                 | **Required** | **Type** | **Description**                                                                                                                          |